wp-plugins/easy-eu-cookie-law/readme.txt

 3. Configure your settings in the 'Cookie law' menu.

 == Changelog ==

+= 1.2 =
+* Plugin updated for Wordpress 4.0.1 version compatibility.
+* New CSS styles.

 = 1.0 =
 * First Cookie Law plugin release.